 These stages are here to help you understand what your buyer is going through before they sign the dotted line.
 This technique falls under Inbound marketing techniques that closely tight with sales.

 Always keep the buyers’ journey in mind when you are working on your sales pipeline.
 It’s very important to understand what they are going through and how you can help.
 Let’s take a look at the phases of your pipeline.

 It can be very challenging to do all of this alone.
 Generally, companies will hire a team of writers, marketers, editors, and more.
-We here at Responsify we partner with health technology sales and business development pros to offer strategy, support, and help to build an inbound leads pipeline.
-By collaborating together, we help marketing and sales strategically attract new website visitors, convert them to qualified leads and turning them into happy customers.
+At Responsify, we partner with health technology sales and business development pros to offer strategy, support, and help to build an inbound leads pipeline.
+By collaborating together, we help marketing and sales strategically attract new website visitors, convert them to qualified leads and turn them into happy customers.
 Remember, it’s not about the number of leads you pull in, it’s the amount of quality leads you gather.

 If you are looking to learn more about your Healthcare Software Sales Pipeline and capitalize on your marketplace, reserve your spot for a 1-on-1 strategy session today!